piyp791/Udacity-SDCNDP-Lane-Finding/README.md

 `> jupyter notebook`

 A browser window will appear showing the contents of the current directory.
-Click on the file called "P1.ipynb".
+Click on the file called "Lane-Finding-Project.ipynb".
 Another browser window will appear displaying the notebook.
 Follow the instructions in the notebook to run the project.